Nengo runs on Windows, Mac OS X and Linux and requires Python.

 Nengo's only required dependency is NumPy, and we recommend that you install it first.
 The best way to install NumPy depends on several factors, such as your operating system.
 Briefly, what we have found to work best on each operating system is:

-- Windows: Use Anaconda, Miniconda or the official installer and unofficial binaries.
+- Windows: Use Anaconda, Miniconda, or the official installer and unofficial binaries

-- Mac OS X: Use Anaconda, Miniconda or Homebrew.
+- Mac OS X: Use Anaconda, Miniconda, or Homebrew.

-tools, as well as a robust command line tool,
+includes GUI tools, as well as a robust command line tool,

-conda, for managing your
+conda, for managing your Python installation.